perrochon/Fiji_Macros/README.md

 # Fiji_Macros
 ImageJ/Fiji Macros for various image analysis functions.
-If you feel this is worth of an acknowledgement in your derived work, point to this github project.

 ## Coloc_Macro.jim

 Colocalization analysis is a technique used to determine the extent to which two different molecules or structures are localized in the same region of a cell.
 ImageJ is a popular image processing software that can be used to perform colocalization analysis.
 JACoP is a plugin for ImageJ that provides a variety of tools for colocalization analysis.